Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 We should send our project codebase to our `heroku` remote.

 This command will push our project's Git history to a remote named `heroku`.
-It will push the default `master` branch on our computer to Heroku's default `main` branch on our new heroku virtual computer.
+It will push the default `master` branch on our computer to Heroku's default `main` branch on our new Heroku virtual computer.

 ```bash
 $ git push heroku master:main